MuradAwan/MuradAwan.github.io/_posts/blog/2018-09-01-Infant-industry.markdown

 ****

-`Infant-industry and its viability in the present world`, written by Murad Awan
+Infant-industry and its viability in the present world, written by Murad Awan

-###Introduction:
+##### Introduction:

 Infant-industry protection refers to the idea that fledgling domestic industries need help in gaining their footing because competing with established foreign industries is otherwise frequently futile.